 CalECPA is a common-sense extension of the U.S. Supreme Court's unanimous decision in Riley v.
 California.
-Recognizing that the information held on smart phones can reveal comprehensive records of a person's familial, political, professional, religious, and sexual associations, the Court in Riley held that before police can access information held on a smart phone, they need to comply with the basic constitutional process that applies to other searches - "get a warrant".
-Among other provisions, CalECPA reflects Riley and generally requires police to get a warrant before accessing electronic device information via physical or electronic interaction with the device.
-And importantly, CalECPA goes even further, giving people strong privacy rights in devices even when the U.S. Constitution does not.
+Recognizing that the information held on smart phones can reveal comprehensive records of a person's familial, political, professional, religious, and sexual associations,2 the Court in Riley held that before police can access information held on a smart phone, they need to comply with the basic constitutional process that applies to other searches - "get a warrant".3 Among other provisions, CalECPA reflects Riley and generally requires police to get a warrant before accessing electronic device information via physical or electronic interaction with the device.4 And importantly, CalECPA goes even further, giving people strong privacy rights in devices even when the U.S. Constitution does not.
 At a time when federal constitutional rights are under attack, it is vital to preserve California's statutory safeguards.

 Both justifications offered by proponents for warrantless searches do not withstand scrutiny.
-Notably, the justifications offered for AB 358, the "need" to avoid delays caused by warrants and to avoid having data remotely wiped from devices, were also offered before the Supreme Court in Riley - where they were unanimously rejected.
+Notably, the justifications offered for AB 358, the "need" to avoid delays caused by warrants and to avoid having data remotely wiped from devices, were also offered before the Supreme Court in Riley - where they were unanimously rejected.5

 First, nothing in CalECPA prevents police from searching alleged stalking devices in an efficient and timely manner.
-As stated above, CalECPA simply requires that law enforcement get a warrant before searching any device - a process that can take as little as 15 minutes.
-Moreover,
+As stated above, CalECPA simply requires that law enforcement get a warrant before searching any device - a process that can take as little as 15 minutes.6 Moreover,

-&lt;sup>1 Kim Zetter, California Now Has the Nation's Best Digital Privacy Law, WIRED (Oct.
+1 Kim Zetter, California Now Has the Nation's Best Digital Privacy Law, WIRED (Oct.
 8, 2015).

-&lt;sup>2 Riley v.
-California, 573 U.S. \, 20 (2014).
+2 Riley v.
+California, 573 U.S. , 20 (2014).

-$^{3}$ Id. at 28.
+3 Id. at 28.

-&lt;sup>4 Cal.
+4 Cal.
 Penal Code § 1546.1.

-&lt;sup>5 Riley v.
-California, 573 U.S. \, 14, 26 (2014).
+5 Riley v.
+California, 573 U.S. , 14, 26 (2014).

-&lt;sup>6 Id. at 26.
+6 Id. at 26.

-CalECPA currently allows warrantless searches of devices where the police agency believes an emergency involving danger of death or serious physical injury to any person requires accessing the device, so long as the agency files an appropriate warrant application within three days of the search.
-Therefore, AB 358's broad warrantless search scheme is unneeded because CalECPA already allows police to search electronic devices quickly, including without a warrant during an emergency.
+CalECPA currently allows warrantless searches of devices where the police agency believes an emergency involving danger of death or serious physical injury to any person requires accessing the device, so long as the agency files an appropriate warrant application within three days of the search.7 Therefore, AB 358's broad warrantless search scheme is unneeded because CalECPA already allows police to search electronic devices quickly, including without a warrant during an emergency.

-Second, police can already easily, and cheaply, protect devices from remote wiping.
-In Riley, the Court pointed officers to "two simple ways" to avoid remote wiping, that did not disregard Fourth Amendment protections.
-Namely, police can remove the battery from a device to disconnect it from any networks.
-Alternatively, police can place the device in a Faraday bag that isolates the device from receiving inputs via radio waves.
-These bags are cheap and easy to use, with a number of law enforcement agencies already encouraging their use.
-For example, Faraday bags can be purchased for about \$5 a piece.
-Because remote wiping concerns can be resolved for free or by use of a \$5 bag many agencies already utilize, there is no reason to disrupt the balance struck by the Legislature when they passed CalECPA.
+Second, the possibility of remote wiping does not justify AB 358.
+Importantly, the devices covered by AB 358, which must solely record audio or visual information, would not be subject to remote wiping given that they would not have wireless communication capabilities.
+And police can already easily, and cheaply, protect devices from remote wiping.
+In Riley, the Court pointed officers to "two simple ways" to avoid remote wiping, that did not disregard Fourth Amendment protections.8 Namely, police can remove the battery from a device to disconnect it from any networks.9 Alternatively, police can place the device in a Faraday bag that isolates the device from receiving inputs via radio waves.10 These bags are cheap and easy to use, with a number of law enforcement agencies already encouraging their use.11 For example, Faraday bags can be purchased for about \$5 a piece.12 Because remote wiping concerns can be resolved for free or by use of a \$5 bag many agencies already utilize, there is no reason to disrupt the balance struck by the Legislature when they passed CalECPA.